-Recently, we covered how to wire a Fender Stratocaster from scratch to create a pre-wired harness — in this article, we’ll explain how to do the same thing with a Telecaster wiring diagram.
-If you own a Fender Telecaster, this guide can be useful in solving a number of problems, such as rewiring your guitar from scratch.
-It can also help you create pre-wired harnesses for sale.
+Recently, we covered how to wire a Fender Stratocaster from scratch, to create a pre-wired harness.
+In this article, we’ll explain how to do the same thing, with the aid of a Telecaster wiring diagram.
+If you own a Fender Telecaster, this guide can be useful in solving a number of problems, such as rewiring your guitar from scratch and creating pre-wired harnesses for sale.

 Getting Started with a Stock Telecaster Wiring

 The Stratocaster guide is a little easier because all electronics, except for the output jack, are attached to the pickguard.
 In the Telecaster, one pickup is under the pickguard, one is attached to the body by the bridge, and the remaining electronics are connected to the control plate that houses the tone control, volume control, and three-way switch.
 The output jack is on the body.

 Tools and Materials Needed

 - Fender Telecaster Neck Pickup